Find support groups, events and resources near you

 More than 60% of men with advanced prostate cancer will eventually develop bone metastases.
 The bones most commonly affected are the spine, hips, and ribs.
 Once prostate cancer has spread to the bone it can become painful, but treatments like pain medications or radiation therapy to those areas can dramatically reduce pain and improve quality of life.

-While there is no cure for metastatic prostate cancer, there is hope to manage the disease effectively through new treatments.
-There are several treatment options for metastatic prostate cancer, including some newer options, that can help slow the disease progression and give you more time to live your best life.
+While there is no cure for metastatic prostate cancer, there is hope to manage the disease effectively.
+It's often a whole-body approach that may include hormone therapy, immunotherapy, targeted therapy, chemo, and/or radiopharmaceuticals.
+Active clinical trials also may be an option for patients who fit specific criteria.
+Many of the newest Stage IV treatments have been the result, helping slow the disease progression and give you more time to live your best life.

 Bone metastasis in prostate cancer treatment